weruharim/r4da-journey/Data Transformation in R.md

   )
 ```

-We group the data by `year`, `month`, and `day` and calculate the minimum and maximum departure time to determine the first and last flights each day.
+I grouped the data by `year`, `month`, and `day` and calculated the minimum and maximum departure time to determine the first and last flights each day.

-2. Alternatively, using `first()` and `last()` functions to find the departure time:
+2. I also learned of an an alternatively way of finding the first and last departure time using `first()` and `last()` functions  respectively:

 ```R
 notCancelled %>%